M31glx/APD-fMRI/README.md

 Figure 11: Depiction of brain network (Left) and its associated regional connection in the diagram (Right).
 Each ball represents a node (i.e., brain region) and each line represents a connection (i.e, FC)
 </p>

-### Construction of the brain network
+### Representation of the Brain as a Network:

+- The brain can be modeled as a network, where nodes represent brain regions (e.g., specific cortical areas) and edges represent the connections between them (based on correlations in activity).
+- Graph theory provides a natural framework for representing the brain’s architecture as a network, allowing us to explore functional relationships between regions.

 #### Defining Nodes
 Nodes represent discrete brain regions, often identified using anatomical or functional atlases.
-Here in this project two functional atlases (templates) were used and applied to each individuals data for defining nodes in the network.
+Here in this project two functional atlases (templates) were used and applied to each individual's data for defining nodes in the network.

 <p align="center">
   <img src="img/atlas1.jpg" alt="Image 1" width="300"/>